jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

 ## 4.Setup of the Postgres

--> Now run the command and navigates you to postgres@dietpi:/root
+-> Now run the command so that it navigates you to postgres@dietpi:/root

             sudo su postgres

--> Create a user and connecting to the postgres and create a database
+-> Create a user and then connect to the postgres and then create a database

             createuser pi -P --interactive
             // enter the password that we had set it and for superuser u will enter no and for create new database and create new roles we will enter yes